top of page

 Beginnings

-My father was deeply supportive of my mother’s musical dreams to become an opera star and poured much of his earnings into singing lessons to support her opera star pursuit.
-He was physically challenged by Spinal Muscular Atrophy (SMA), a deeply debilitating genetic neuro-muscular disease.
+My father was deeply supportive of my mother’s musical dreams to become an opera star and poured much of his earnings into singing lessons to support her opera-star pursuit.
+He, too, had his own challenges and was physically incapacitated by Spinal Muscular Atrophy (SMA), a deeply debilitating genetic neuro-muscular disease.
 Nevertheless, he pursued owning a business, first as a metal broker and later selling vehicle conversions for handicapped drivers and passengers.
-When I was age 7, he had an accident, breaking his leg.
-With his disease, this accident confined him to a wheelchair for the next 26 years of his life as SMA slowly deteriorated the neuro-control he had from his lower back and thighs.
-He required skilled nursing care at home.
+When I was age 7, he had an accident in which he broke his leg.
+Combined with his disease, this accident confined him to a wheelchair for the next 26 years of his life as SMA slowly deteriorated the neuro-muscular control he had in his lower back and thighs, ultimately requiring skilled nursing care at home.

 A Conflicted Childhood with Music